theronhitchman/euclidean-geometry/standards-based-assessment/the-standards.md

 ### Explanation:###
-The structure and aims of Math 3600:01 are so radically different from a traditional “computation based” mathematics course, that I find the general structure of assigning grades from an accumulation of points on homework, quizzes and exams to be completely unworkable.
+The structure and aims of Math 3600:01 are so radically different from a traditional “computation based” mathematics course that I find the general structure of assigning grades from an accumulation of points on homework, quizzes, and exams to be completely unworkable.
 If I could get away with it, I would not assign grades at all; however, the registrar demands that I do it!

 I can usually sort out a reasonable “grade” for each student by the end of the